 Nevertheless, main stream educated I have worked in a number of industries, private and public sectors, finance, sales and travel.
 Redundancy in the year 2000 helped me to retrain, beginning my journey toward counselling.

 My work with Carers began in early 2001.
-I have been honoured to have shared in their experiences of learning to live with their loved one in a new way.
+I have been honored to have shared in their experiences of learning to live with their loved one in a new way.
 Relationships changed forever.

 By 2006 personal experience had shaped my interests and I found myself working with people dealing with life limiting illness, long term health conditions and carers.
 I have played my part in caring for an elderly person with dementia and know the limitation of services available.
 I also experienced a shocking and sudden death of someone close.
 I learned about my own resources and of those around me becoming, as some say, A Useful Woman to Know…